Radioactive Waste Management

 How is the programme structured?

 The Radioactive Waste Graduate Programme runs for two years and is designed to give you breadth and depth of experience.
-You’ll be based in the Radioactive Waste and Health Physics Department, where you’ll build knowledge across waste management, radiological protection and environmental safety.

 How do we develop and support you?